UKDRI/cluster-configuration/roles/configure_nextflow/files/README.md

 The nf-core documentation is usually very good, so if you want to know more about the pipeline or see if there is a parameter which could help you just open [this](https://nf-co.re/)

+If you copy the `config` file found with the params file to your `.nextflow` folder, you can use profiles instead of config file: `-profile cluster,rnaseq` for the rnaseq pipeline.

+- `cluster`: It sets the limits and should be used for all pipelines run on the HPC
+- `rnaseq`
+- `differentialabundance`
+- `scrnaseq`

 ### Bulk RNA-seq pipeline